Learn about the pros and cons of Cryptocurrencies

 - All transactions are confirmed only by ‘miners’ whose only job is to take transactions, stamp them as legit and spread the network for which they are rewarded with a token of the cryptocurrency.

 - Cryptocurrency transactions are fast, global and irreversible.
 Which means that since they are internet based transactions, cryptocurrency is present in all over the globe except Iceland.
 All transactions are irreversible, and there is less scope of revert once a transaction is made.

 - Cryptocurrency funds are locked in public key cryptography system and permission is not required to download and use the software that cryptocurrency trades on

 What are the advantages of Cryptocurrency?

-Decentralization – A global network of computers use blockchain technology to jointly manage the database that records Bitcoin transactions.
+- Decentralisation – A global network of computers use blockchain technology to jointly manage the database that records Bitcoin transactions.
 That is, Bitcoin is managed by its network, and not any one central authority.
-Decentralization means the network operates on a user-to-user (or peer-to-peer) basis.
+Decentralisation means the network operates on a user-to-user (or peer-to-peer) basis.

 What are the disadvantages of Cryptocurrency?

 - Lack of widespread adoption – Due to less awareness of cryptocurrency, it’s not a majorly accepted entity, which causes thin markets and volatility.